femga/rdr3_discoveries/databindings/other/README.md

+## What is its specificity?
-This category concerns interfaces that activate/deactivate themselves by changing the value of one of their data often called "isVisible".
+These are interfaces that activate/deactivate themselves by changing the value of one of their data often called "isVisible".